Cybersecurity

 Furthermore, avoiding the reuse of passwords across different accounts is crucial for maintaining security.
 If one account is compromised, using the same password for multiple accounts can lead to a domino effect, giving attackers access to additional accounts.
 By creating unique passwords for each account, users limit the potential damage that can occur from a single breached password.

-This combined with regular password updates and the use of password managers, forms a robust defense against unauthorized access and helps safeguard personal information and devices from malware and other cyber threats.
+This combined with regular password updates and the use of password managers, forms a robust defense against unauthorized access and safeguards personal information and devices from malware and other cyber threats.

 3. Multi-Factor Authentication (MFA)